pretix/pretix-docs/docs/guides/widget.md

      `country`

  - Setting `data-fix="true"` means that the user will **not** be able to change the other given values later.
-   This only works for the order email address as well as the invoice address.
+   This only works for the order email address and the invoice address.
    The user will always be able to modify attendee-level fields and questions.

 !!!
 Note